dwndland/Chapter.Net.WPF.Behaviors/README.md

 - **ColumnSortBehavior:** Enables sorting by click on the header on a ListView.
 - **ColumnVisibilityBehavior:** Enables dynamically display and hide of columns of a ListView.
 - **ColumnWidthBehavior:** Allows defining column sizes of a ListView.
+- **ComboBoxBehavior:** Brings the definition of max text length of the combobox if it is editable.
 - **CutTooltipBehavior:** Brings the functionality to the TextBlock and Label to show the text in the tooltip automatically when its cut.
 - **DoubleClickBehavior:** Brings the feature to be able to double click any UI element.
 - **DragMoveBehavior:** Enables that a window can be moved by the mouse when drop down on a content.